 In fact, for right around $600, you can throw together a solid gaming desktop that will max out any game on the market on a 1080p monitor as well as a system that will even be able to handle most games on a 1440p 60Hz monitor (although, you wouldn’t be able to play more demanding games on some of the best 1440P 144Hz monitors with this setup) as well.
 And, for popular games like Fortnite or Apex Legends, this computer will be able to handle them with ease.

-And, with an Intel Core i3-9100f, an RX 580 GB, and 16GB of memory, this $600 gaming computer build is actually capable of running an Oculus Rift or HTC Vive!
+And, with an Intel Core i3-9100f, an RX 580 GB graphics card, and 16GB of memory, this $600 gaming computer build is actually capable of running an Oculus Rift or HTC Vive!
 (You could also opt for an NVIDIA GeForce GTX 1060 graphics card here instead of the RX 580, but as we mentioned above, the RX 580 currently offers the better price-to-performance value.)

 If you’re not into building your own system, though, you can check similarly-priced pre-built gaming computers by following the “SHOP PRE-BUILTS” link below.